 When you find yourself waiting for a ride, standing in line at the grocery store, or just with a few minutes to kill, break out the list.
 You can even use it when you’re just generally feeling down and need to change up your thoughts.

-The start of a new year is a good time to stop and take inventory of your life.
-Set aside some time to catch up with yourself the way you would with an old friend:
+While the start of a new year is a good time to stop and take inventory of your life, you can set up yearly habits at any point in the year.
+Try setting aside some time to catch up with yourself the way you would with an old friend:

 - How are you doing?